FreeRTOS/FreeRTOS/FreeRTOS/Test/CMock/smp/README.md

 └── smp_utest_common.h
 ```

- FreeRTOS SMP unit tests are divided into groups and each folder represents a test group.
-These test groups represent different configurations in FreeRTOSConfig.h.
+FreeRTOS SMP unit test cases are divided into groups and each folder represents a test group.
+Test cases with same configurations in FreeRTOSConfig.h are grouped together in a test group.

 The following test groups are created for the combinations of `configRUN_MULTIPLE_PRIORITIES` and `configUSE_TIME_SLICING`:
 * single_priority_timeslice